crackerli/coda-mobile-wallet/README.md

     <string>StakingPower wallet want to access you photo library to save qr image</string>.

 # Install on iOS
 ####    (Recommended) If you are non-Chinese mainland user, please search "StakingPower" in appstore and install it.
+Or else you need to create a non-Chinese apple id.

-####    (Deprecated) If you are Chinese mainland user, please following below to install StakingPower wallet.
+####    (Deprecated) Also you can install a publish testing version, please following below to install StakingPower wallet.
 ```diff
 -    This method is deprecated, use a non-Chinese mainland apple id to download is the right way.
 ```